tic-vortex-m2/live-cmaf-transcoder/README.md

 - Detect your hardware and enable hardware acceleration if supported
 - Pull the latest Docker image
 - Start the transcoder container

+be sure that the following tools are available on your machine to properly detect the hardware capability:
+- **vainfo:** Tools to check VAAPI support
+- **nvidia-smi:** Tools to check NVEnc support

 This is the easiest way to get up and running with minimal setup.